10 Best Hiking Boots Tested and Fully Reviewed

 Increased support and better traction are the key reasons why hiking boots are recommended over your regular running shoes.
 The tread on the outsole of each boot has a pattern to increase grip on a variety of surfaces.
 Some boots also feature larger lugs to help you dig into softer ground and mud.
 The rubber composition also plays a role in the ability of your boot to stay put.
 Having boots with good traction makes a big difference when hiking and can help you step with confidence and maintain a more consistent stride.

 Good hiking boots need to be built to take a beating.
 Clocking miles and miles on your feet on rugged terrain will wear down even the highest quality boots over time.
-We looked for options that provide reasonable durability so you get your money’s worth out of your investment.
+Strong materials, extra supports, and even waterproofing will extend the longevity of your boots.
+We looked for options that provide reasonable durability and have features built-in for the long-term so you get your money’s worth out of your investment.

 Other Things to Consider About Hiking Boots